The Neighbors: Income

 both aspects of income and poverty for this neighborhood.

-The neighbors in the Arlington neighborhood in Poughkeepsie are middle-income, making it a moderate income neighborhood.
+The neighbors in the Arlington neighborhood in Poughkeepsie are lower-middle income, making it a below average income neighborhood.

 living in this neighborhood are living below the federal poverty line, which